Applications for SPIN are currently closed, and next open in November.

 How long does the SPIN training take?

-For Level 3 trainees the indicative training time is about 12-18 months full-time, though this is purely indicative based on usual training placements and rotations.
+The indicative training time is about 12-18 months full-time, though this is purely indicative based on usual training placements and rotations.

 For post-completion paediatricians the time ranges from 12 months to 5 years, depending on existing working arrangements (see Step 1 - submit your application).